jacomyma/mapping-controversies/_pages/tuto-2-6.md

 ### Relation to the course readings

+* Thoughts and principles on query design are covered in *Rogers, Richard.
+(2017).* **Foundations of Digital Methods: Query Design** *The Datafied Society: Studying Culture through Data, eds: M. Schaefer and K. van Es*
 * The process of getting data through scraping, crawling and calling APIs is covered in **Chapter 6: Collecting and curating digital records** of *Venturini, T. & Munk, A.K.
 (2021).
 Controversy Mapping: A Field Guide.*
 * The intricacies of Wikipedia and the different ways in which the platform may be reappropriated for controversy analysis are covered in *Weltevrede, E., & Borra, E. (2016).* **Platform affordances and data practices: The value of dispute on Wikipedia**
 *Big Data & Society, 3(1).*